MinhPhu0304/Minhphu0304.github.io/README.md

 This a website that I built to make AR that can be applied for education As I am still learning about AR so the app is not stable Feel free to report any issue with the app
-The app couldn't be built without the help of Glitch.
+The app couldn't be built without the help of Glitch for development.
 Find out more [about Glitch](https://glitch.com/about).

 Augrumented Reality in Education